 Solar panels are typically mounted on steel frames, which are driven or screwed into the ground.
 As a result, solar farms involve very low volumes of earthworks and have very little physical impact on the land where they are located.
 Solar farms can be easily screened from view by setting them back from boundaries and by appropriate screen planting.

-The batteries would be housed in containers, installed on concrete foundations and surrounded by enclosed fencing to maintain security.
-This would form less than 1% of the total site.
+Batteries are housed in containers, installed on concrete foundations and surrounded by enclosed fencing to maintain security.

 These measures also create opportunities for habitat and bio-diversity enhancements.
-Our proposals seek to retain existing trees and hedgerows around the site.
-In addition, comprehensive landscaping will be included as part of the planned development to ensure that there is minimal visual impact from houses and
+Our proposals typically seek to retain existing trees and hedgerows around the site.
+In addition, comprehensive landscaping is included as part of the planned development to ensure that there is minimal visual impact from houses and public vantage points.

 No, the opposite.
 Solar farms have been proven to encourage wildlife to flourish during the rejuvenation period of the land.